Major Projects updates

 Approach works on the Tullamullen Bridge are continuing, following inundation and wet weather.
 Demolition of the old structure has been completed.

-A speed reduction is in place for the duration of the works, which are expected to be completed in 2025.
+A speed reduction is in place for the duration of the works.

 The Tullamullen Bridge Construction Project has been made possible thanks to $2.3 million in funding through the NSW Government's Fixing Country Bridges program.